Before you Start

 • A conda installation with bioconda configured.

-For each chapter, if it requires pre-prepared data, the top of the page will have a link to a .tar archive that will contain the raw data will be available to download.
+For each chapter, if it requires pre-prepared data, the top of the page will have a box called ‘Self guided: chapter envionment setup’ that link to a .tar archive.
+This contain the raw data will be available to download for following the chapter Furthermore, the same box will describe how to use a conda .yml file that specifies the software environment for that chapter will also be available for you to install.

-See the rest of this page on how to install conda (if not already available to you), and also how to create conda software environments
+See the rest of this page on how to install conda (if not already available to you), and also how to create conda software environments.

 Software Environments